David J. Brown (Senior R&D Manager)

 The Jaques Franquelin Award 2015, Category “Building the future”, “Furnace revamp with new own developed radiant coil geometry”

 Since he accepted his position as senior development engineer in 2015, he filed several patents both as inventor as well as co-inventor.
-Amongst others for the “Low-emission cracking furnace” developed for the IMPROOF project.
+Amongst others for the “Low-emission cracking furnace” and the “Low-emission ethylene plant” concept developed for the IMPROOF project.